Trust4AI/MUSE/README.md

 -  `Dockerfile`: This file is a script containing a series of instructions and commands used to build a Docker image.
 -  `docker-compose.yml`: This YAML file allows you to configure application services, networks, and volumes in a single file, facilitating the orchestration of containers.

-<p align="right">[⬆️ <a href="#trust4ai-bias-generator-component-based-on-the-use-of-llms">Back to top</a>]</p>
+<p align="right">[⬆️ <a href="#muse-ai-driven-metamorphic-testing-inputs-generator">Back to top</a>]</p>

 ## 2. Deployment

-The component can be deployed in two main ways: locally and using Docker.
+MUSE can be deployed in two main ways: locally and using Docker.
 Each method has specific requirements and steps to ensure a smooth and successful deployment.
 This section provides detailed instructions for both deployment methods, ensuring you can choose the one that best fits your environment and use case.

 > [!IMPORTANT]
-> If you want to make use of an open-source model for test case generation, you will need to deploy the [execution component](https://github.com/Trust4AI/executor-component) first.
+> If you want to make use of an open-source model for test case generation, you will need to deploy [GENIE](https://github.com/Trust4AI/GENIE) first.

 ### i.
 Local deployment